anshuc90/marvel/README.md

 12. Top 10 most appeared charaters based on frequency from 2008-2018: Using subset of data from 2008 to 2018, we found out that X-men as characters have appeared most in comics (15.32%) followed by Spider-Man (14.91%) followed by Iron Man (11.86%)

+13. Top distribution based on Alignment- Power is the dominating trait.
+The least dominating trait is Intelligence amongst good and bad characters.

+14. Top distribution based on Gender- Power is the dominating trait.
+The least dominating trait is Intelligence amongst males and females.

 ## Dependencies